cp3402-students/project-2025-tr1-jcua-team6/site.md

     );
 }
 ```
 - Additional defaults and mappings can be added in the commented areas of the fucntions above if required.
-Please note that the relative CSS class still needs be coded into the appropriate section of the styles.css file.
+Please note that the relative CSS class still needs to be coded into the appropriate section of the styles.css file.
 - A number of additional unmapped custom CSS classes are also provided for use in well described sections of the styles.css file.

 ## Navigation